 Table of Contents

 The Delhi Metro’s Phase 4 (Phase IV), has been planned to provide last-mile connectivity to the new housing hubs in the National Capital Region (NCR).
 Initially, the completion deadline was set as 2022 and the work on the project was expected to begin in 2017.
 However, the project has faced several delays.
 Work on Phase 4 finally began on December 30, 2019, with a ground-breaking ceremony for piling work for stations along the Janakpuri West-RK Ashram Marg corridor, being held at Haider Badli Mor.
-In a written reply to a question in the Rajya Sabha, union minister Hardeep Singh Puri, in July 2019, had said that the Delhi Metro Phase 4, was scheduled to be completed in five years from the date of start of work.
 The 104-km Delhi Metro Phase 4 network, is expected to cater to 1.5 million passengers daily, when fully completed.
+The route is expected to finish by December 2024 but may get delayed due to Covid-19 induced lockdown.

 Delhi Metro Phase 4 information